spencerhcheng/holberton-system_engineering-devops/w4/d4/lecture_notes.md

 the method.
 Or what if I needed to create 1000 cat objects?
 To create each object by hand would be very error prone.
 So how can we solve this? **Classes**.

-This of a class as a blueprint for an object.
+Think of a class as a blueprint for an object.
 If we create a `Cat` class, we can use it to create as many cat objects as we need.
 We will specify all of the properties and methods that are common to all cats on the class, DRYing up our code considerably.
 We can then create new cat objects on the fly with out `Cat` class.